astrobleem/miningpi/README.md

 b.)
 5 second average of the speed of my bitcoin miner. <--> cgminer api socket c.) api socket server to allow a special message to be displayed through telnet or rest

-So to be clear, nothing in this is exactly original I just copy/pasted some stuff from other example codes to beat this thing into whatever it is.
+So to be clear, nothing in this is exactly original I just copy/pasted some stuff from other examples to beat this thing into whatever it is.
-This is for a Raspberry pi that I use to operate my old bitcoin miner.
+This is for a Raspberry pi that I use to operate my butterfly labs LC bitcoin miner.